Using a self-tanner during pregnancy

 There are no studies on whether using DHA or spray tanning during pregnancy is safe.
 When applied, dihydroxyacetone reacts with dead cells in the skin's surface to temporarily darken the skin and simulate a tan.
 The coloring typically wears off after a few days.
 Sunless tanners do not protect from the sun's UV rays, and additional sunscreen should be used.

-The salon spray on tanners may be more acceptable, as long as the salon provides protection for your eyes, nose, ears and mouth to prevent inhalation of the product.
+The salon spray-on tanners may be more acceptable, as long as the salon provides protection for your eyes, nose, ears, and mouth to prevent inhalation of the product.
 The DHA in salon sprays have not been completely tested, therefore the additional protection is needed.
 If the salon does not provide the needed protection, it is recommended that you receive the service elsewhere.

-During pregnancy some women find that due to increased hormones in their system, the smell is too overbearing and tend to steer clear of these types of products.
-Due to hypersensitivity it might also be possible that these self-tanners could cause skin irritation.
+During pregnancy increased hormones may make the smell too overbearing and you may tend to steer clear of these types of products.
+Due to hypersensitivity, it might also be possible that these self-tanners could cause skin irritation.
 A test should be done in an unnoticeable area 24 hours before applying to the entire body.
 Bronzing powders are another safe alternative for a healthy glow if you are not able to tolerate self-tanning lotions and sprays.